Nelk: History

 In 2010, Kyle Forgeard created the NELK YouTube channel.
 At the time the channel was called NelkFilmz, along with other founding members Lucas Gasparini, Elliot Slater and Nick Porter.
 In August 2014, Forgeard met Jesse Sebastiani at an MTV Canada conference, who would soon after become a prominent member of the group.
-Kyle and Jesse would upload their first YouTube video together titled "YOU LIT ME ON FIRE!!!" on August 26th 2014.
+Kyle and Jesse would upload their first YouTube video together titled "YOU LIT ME ON FIRE!!!" on August 26, 2014.

-On August 4th, 2021, NELK uploaded the first episode of their "Full Send Podcast" with Dana White, exclusive to YouTube and Apple Podcasts.
-On September 8th, 2021, NELK did an audio only exclusive podcast that was not uploaded to YouTube with Jason "905shooter" Pagaduan in Toronto.
+On August 4, 2021, NELK uploaded the first episode of Full Send Podcast with Dana White, exclusive to YouTube and Apple Podcasts.
+On September 8, 2021, NELK did an audio only exclusive podcast that was not uploaded to YouTube with Jason "905shooter" Pagaduan in Toronto.
 In February 2022, Forgeard was officially added to the Forbes 30 under 30 list for social media influencers.

 In October 2020, members of the group met with President Donald Trump on Air Force One during one of his 2020 presidential election rallies.
 They were also seen dancing to "Y.M.C.A." with Trump onstage following his rally.
-They met Trump again in July 2021 at UFC 264, and he appeared on the Full Send Podcast in March 2022.
+They met Trump again in July 2021 at UFC 264, and he appeared on Full Send Podcast in March 2022.
 The episode went viral, receiving 5 million views in 24 hours, at which time it was removed by YouTube.
 Following the podcast, Full Send Podcast became the second most popular podcast in the United States on Spotify.
 Nelk supported Trump's campaign in the 2024 United States presidential election, during which Forgeard spoke at a number of campaign rallies.

-On July 8, 2025, Forgeard and Aaron "Steinie" Steinberg of NELK interviewed the prime minister of Israel, Benjamin Netanyahu on the Full Send podcast, which was then released to the public on July 21.
+On July 8, 2025, Forgeard and Aaron "Steiny" Steinberg of NELK interviewed the prime minister of Israel, Benjamin Netanyahu, on Full Send Podcast, which was then released to the public on July 21.
 Following the release of the interview with Netanyahu, NELK hosted a discussion about the interview with several influencers, including Sneako, Myron Gaines, Hasan Piker, and Nick Fuentes.
 The pro-Zionist publication the Times of Israel categorised the commonality between all those influencers as all holding anti-Semitic views.
-During the discussion, Gaines denied that mass rapes took place during the October 7 attacks and asserted that Hamas' primary objective in the invasion was to seize hostages for use in prisoner exchanges, rather than to carry out mass killings.
 In the days following the Netanyahu interview, Forgeard and Steinberg admitted that they had been supplied with scripted questions from Netanyahu's staff.
 Amid a wave of backlash from NELK's own fans, Steinberg stated that he regretted not being more critical of Netanyahu during the interview.
 Specifically, Netanyahu was not asked about the allegations of genocide in the Gaza Strip and West Bank.
-Steinberg agreed and told fans, "Sure, we’re probably not the best at asking questions.
-We’re not the best journalists, we never claimed to be, so we might not be the best at pressing them, but in my opinion, it’s up to the viewer to form their own educated opinion".
+Steinberg agreed and told fans, "Sure, we're probably not the best at asking questions.
+We're not the best journalists, we never claimed to be, so we might not be the best at pressing them, but in my opinion, it's up to the viewer to form their own educated opinion".